mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 I once used a framework (not my choice) and had to wait months for a new version to support a desired feature.
 Once the framework was updated, I discovered excruciating pain of trying to find and fix all the regressions.
 It wasn't easy, of course, because (a) some of the most dastardly bugs were within the framework itself, and (b) frameworks tend to intermingle display and business logic, so testing was tedious and difficult.
 Which, of course, brings us to our next subject...

 What about testing?
 -------------------
-Testing Single Page-Framework Application
+Testing a Single Page Framework Web Applications (SPFWA?) often requires an **additional** framework for testing the simplest of logic.
+Selenium, ZombieJS, and other intricate solutions are often employed to test the most basic model logic that *shouldn't require display testing at all.*
-(SPFA?) often requires an **additional** framework for testing the simplest of logic.
-Selenium, ZombieJS, and other intricate solution requiring days to test basic logic that *shouldn't require display testing at all.*  Yet there it is.
+Yet there it is.
 Complexity breeds complexity.

 When we use a sound architecture and libraries instead, however, we can easily decouple display and business logic so we can [regression test our application in less than a second][5].
 My commit hook for the above application eventually ran the full regression suite *and* JSLint for all changed files in less than 4 seconds with over 600 assertions and ~95% coverage.
 We could refactor and reorganize the code *at-will* because only the most obscure bugs could sneak past the regression tests.
 The architecture and method of testing scales very well on larger projects too.

 But I want the comfort of a Framework
 --------------------------------------
 Fear not, Padawan, I plan to release an `npm` module that includes an architecture diagram, some example code, and dependencies to all the libraries I currently favor so anyone can get started on a modern SPA without the constraints of the framework-of-the-month.
 If you are interested, **let me know** and I'll move faster.
 And remember, if you don't like a library I've chosen, **you can always swap it out!**

 Here is my current preferred list: